Arveson's version of the Gauss-Bonnet-Chern formula for Hilbert modules over the polynomial rings

-Obviously, Drury-Arveson's module $H_d^2$ is a $d$-contractive Hilbert module and Arveson \cite{Arveson curvature} proved that any pure $d$-contractive Hilbert module is unitarily equivalent to a quotient module of $H_d^2 \otimes \mathbb{C}^N$ for some $N>0$. \begin{rem} \begin{itemize} \item[(1)] In \cite[Proposition 7.4]{Arveson curvature} and the proof of \cite[Theorem E]{Arveson curvature}, Arveson established that for $N=1$, $K(M^\perp) = \chi(M^\perp)$ holds if and only if $\mathcal{M}$ contains a nonzero polynomial.
-This result can be viewed as a special case of Theorem \ref{thm1.1}, as it is evident that in this case, $\mathcal{M}$ is locally algebraic. \item[(2)] \cite[Theorem 18]{Fang Xiang} demonstrates that Arveson's version of the Gauss-Bonnet-Chern formula holds when the submodules are generated by polynomials.
+Obviously, Drury-Arveson's module $H_d^2$ is a $d$-contractive Hilbert module and Arveson \cite{Arveson curvature} proved that any pure $d$-contractive Hilbert module is unitarily equivalent to a quotient module of $H_d^2 \otimes \mathbb{C}^N$ for some $N>0$. \begin{rem} \begin{itemize} \item[(1)]When $N=1,$ Theorem \ref{thm1.1} recovers Arveson's result \cite[Theorem E and Proposition 7.4]{Arveson curvature} that $K(M^\perp) = \chi(M^\perp)$ if and only if $\mathcal{M}$ contains a nonzero polynomial. \item[(2)] \cite[Theorem 18]{Fang Xiang} demonstrates that Arveson's version of the Gauss-Bonnet-Chern formula holds when the submodules are generated by polynomials.
 Furthermore, as indicated by Remark \ref{recall}, this can be regarded as a corollary of Theorem \ref{thm1.1}. \item[(3)] For $N\geq 2,$ by \cite[Theorem B]{Arveson curvature} and Theorem \ref{thm1.1}, graded submodules in $ H^2_d\otimes \mathbb C^N$ are locally algebraic, and hence they have enough polynomials.
-It is noteworthy that, to the best of our knowledge, it was previously unknown whether a graded submodule in Arveson's framework contains a nonzero polynomial. \end{itemize} \end{rem} The main tool used to deal with Theorem \ref{thm1.1} is the representation of the Euler characteristic in terms of the rank of finitely generated modules over an integral domain.
-Let $\mathfrak{R}$ be an integral domain, and $S = \mathfrak{R} \setminus \{0\}.$ Then $S^{-1}\mathfrak{R}$ is the field of fractions of $\mathfrak{R}$.
-For a finitely generated module $F$ over $\mathfrak{R}$, let $S^{-1}F$ denote the module of fractions.
-It is evident that $S^{-1}F$ forms a vector space over $S^{-1} \mathfrak{R}$.
-We denote the rank of $F$ by $\dim_{S^{-1} \mathfrak{R}}(S^{-1}F)$, as introduced by \cite[Page 873]{Rotman}.
-Obviously, in \eqref{Euler-ch}, $\beta_k$ is the rank of $F_k.$ For a $d$-contractive Hilbert module $\mathcal{H},$ the defect operator is defined by
+It is noteworthy that, to the best of our knowledge, it was previously unknown whether a graded submodule in Arveson's framework contains a nonzero polynomial. \end{itemize} \end{rem}

-The $d$-contractive Hilbert module $\mathcal{H}$ is of finite rank if $\Delta_\mathcal{H}$ is a finite rank operator.
-Similar to \eqref{Euler-ch}, the Euler characteristic can also be defined.
-Recall that in \cite{Arveson curvature} Arveson defined